-- Leaving Cert Art is not a specific Entry Requirement into Art College (except WIT courses in Visual Communications & Visual Art) - However, a PORTFOLIO is required for entry into Art courses.
+- Leaving Cert Art is not a specific Entry Requirement into Art College (except SETU courses in Visual Communications & Visual Art) - However, a PORTFOLIO is required for entry into Art courses.
 It is therefore an advantage to have studied LC Art.

-- All students, both at ordinary and higher level, follow a common course. - Coursework and practical exam 70%.
+- ➤ All students, both at ordinary and higher level, follow a common course. - ➤ Coursework and practical exam 70%.
 Takes place in class after Christmas in 6th year.
 Students have to complete a project during a 10-week period and create a final outcome during a 5-hour exam.
-This work is submitted for examination. - Coursework and practical exam 70%: Take place in class after Christmas in 6th year.
+This work is submitted for examination. - > Written exam 30%: Takes place in June.
+Divided into 3 content areas: - - · Area 1: Europe and the wider world - · Area 2: Ireland and its place in the wider world - · Area 3: Today's world